claritychallenge/clarity/docs/CONTRIBUTING.md

-# Contributing to Clarity
+# Contributing to pypyClarity

-We welcome and encourage you to contribute to the development of the Clarity code base.
+We welcome and encourage you to contribute to the development of the pyClarity code base.
 These guidelines outline how you can do so.

-## Using Clarity
+## Using pyClarity

-You can contribute to the development of Clarity simply by using it.
+You can contribute to the development of pyClarity simply by using it.
 If something isn't clear then please do ask questions in the [Discussion]().
-If you find errors when running the code then please report them using the [Issues Bug Template](), or if there is a feature or improvement you think Clarity would benefit from then suggest it using the [Issues Feature Template]().
+If you find errors when running the code then please report them using the [Issues Bug Template](), or if there is a feature or improvement you think pyClarity would benefit from then suggest it using the [Issues Feature Template]().

 If you are new to GitHub and working collaboratively you may find the [GitHub Issues](https://docs.github.com/en/issues)